 Death and taxes are the only certainties in life, Benjamin Franklin said.
-But when you mix those two certain topics, you get something many Canadians are very uncertain about: probate.
+But what happens when you mix those two topics together?
+You get something many Canadians are very uncertain about: your will and probate.

 Let’s assume we’re talking about your own will.

-You aren’t required to do anything, because probate is a process that affects your will after your death.
+- You don’t have to do anything, because probate is a process that affects your will after your death.

-Your executor.
-(This is the person named by you in your will to be responsible for carrying out its terms, making sure your debts are paid, etc.) After your death, your executor must secure the assets of your estate.
+- Your executor.
+Remember, this is the person responsible for carrying out the terms of your will, making sure your debts are paid, etc. After your death, your executor must secure the assets of your estate.
 They’ll then determine whether your estate needs to go through probate.
-Even if it’s not a legal requirement, your executor may apply for probate to ensure that he or she can rely on your will as being the final version.
+Even if it’s not a legal requirement, your executor may apply for probate to ensure that they can rely on your will as being the final version of your written instructions.

 - Your province’s probate court.
 (In some jurisdictions, this is called the Surrogate Court.)
-This is the official body that grants probate approval (sometimes called “letters probate,” but a different name may apply in your province).
-If there is no will or executor, the court grants “letters of administration.”
+This is the official body that grants probate approval.
+It’s sometimes called “letters probate”, but a different name may apply in your province.
+If there’s no will or executor, the court grants “letters of administration.”

-Imagine your executor contacts your bank, mutual fund company or pension plan provider, or the land title office with a non-probated will in hand, asking them to hand over your money or register a transfer of property title.
+Imagine if your executor contacts your bank, mutual fund company, or pension plan provider, or the land title office with a non-probated will in hand.
+Your executor then asks them to hand over your money or register a transfer of property title.

 Those institutions will want proof that:

-- your executor is the person named in your will
+- your executor is the person named in your will, and

-- they won’t be sued if the will is contested
+- they won’t be sued if anyone contests the will.

-Consider this: Why would a bank risk being sued for handing out your money to the wrong person?
-Instead of taking a risk by assuming your non-probated will is valid, the bank can insist that it won’t release your money until it gets the legal protection that can only come from approval of your will by the provincial probate court.
+Consider this: Why would a bank risk a lawsuit for handing out your money to the wrong person?
+They’re not likely to take a risk by assuming your non-probated will is valid.
+Instead, the bank may refuse to release your money until it gets the legal protection.
+And, they can only get this legal protection from approval of your will by the provincial probate court.
 That’s the big upside to probate.

-If you want to leave your entire estate to your spouse or common-law partner, it’s smart to insert a common disaster clause in your will.
-Without it, consider this scenario: If you and your spouse were to be in a fatal accident and one partner was to survive the other by only a couple of days, your assets would go through probate twice (once for your will and once for your spouse’s will).
+Do you want to leave your entire estate to your spouse or common-law partner?
+In such cases, it’s smart to insert a common disaster clause in your will.
+Without it, here’s what could happen: If you or your spouse died, your assets would go through probate twice.
+Once for your will and once for your spouse’s will.

-Many people believe that assets jointly held by two people don’t need to go through probate if one person dies.
+Many people believe that assets jointly held by two people don’t need to go through probate if one of those people were to die.
 There’s some truth to that.
-For example, joint accounts usually transfer directly to the surviving accountholder.
+For example, joint accounts usually transfer directly to the surviving account holder.
 But check the wording of your account agreement, to confirm.
 It’s wise to have a lawyer or accountant reliably sort through the fine print of your situation.

-For instance, if the joint title on your home (listing yourself and your partner as owners on the property’s deed) is registered in a way that includes right of survivorship, on the death of the first partner, the surviving partner gets full title to the home, and it doesn’t have to go through probate.
-That scenario can make a lot of sense, both now and after one of you dies.
+For instance, let’s say the joint title on your home has yourself and your partner listed as owners on the property’s deed.
+This joint title may be registered in a way that includes right of survivorship.
+That means that if one partner dies, the surviving partner gets full title to the home and it doesn’t have to go through probate.
+This scenario can make a lot of sense, both now and after one of you dies.

 But if the only reason you want joint title on an asset now is so your estate can avoid probate costs later, beware.
 Putting another person’s name on your assets can open the door to serious problems while you’re still alive.
 Two examples:

-- You jointly own a house that is debt-free.
-But if your joint owner has debts that are in arrears, his or her creditors might be able to make a claim against your home.
+- You jointly own a house that’s debt-free.
+But if your joint owner has unpaid debts, then their creditors may make a claim against your home.

-- You have some money you’d like your son or daughter to get when you die, so you decide to open a saving or investment account now, in both your names.
-But if only one signature is needed on withdrawals, your son or daughter could clean out your account.
-And if he or she splits up with a spouse or common-law partner, your child’s ex might claim a share of your money.
-And, if you don’t document the fact that the joint owner is to get the proceeds of the account for his or her own use after your death, another heir may claim that you made the arrangement strictly to help you manage your finances — in which case the account forms part of your estate, which could then make it subject to probate.
+- You have some money you’d like your child to get when you die.
+So you decide to open a saving or investment account now, in both your names.
+But if only one signature is needed on withdrawals, your child could clean out your account.
+And if they split up with a spouse or common-law partner, your child’s ex might claim a share of your money.
+And, what if you don’t document the fact that the joint owner must get the proceeds of the account for their own use after your death?
+Then another heir may claim that you made the arrangement strictly to help you manage your finances.
+In this case, the account may form part of your estate, which could then make it subject to probate.

-7. There’s no probate for life insurance or registered accounts with named beneficiaries.
+11. Is there probate for life insurance or registered accounts with named beneficiaries?

-Rather than use a probated will to distribute all your assets, another option is to give some cash gifts now while you’re alive and well.
+Instead of using a probated will to distribute all your assets, you can give some cash gifts now while you’re alive and well.
 In Canada, there are normally no tax consequences to a non-spouse recipient who’s over the age of 18.
-(See Amounts that are not taxed, on the CRA website) — except if you receive a cash gift from someone who owes money to the Canada Revenue Agency (CRA).
-In that case, the CRA may come after you.
+(See Amounts that are not taxed, on the Canada Revenue Agency’s (CRA) website).

-10. You can use a trust or private company to bypass probate.
+14. Can I use a trust or private company to avoid probate?

 It’s possible to set up a trust or private company to own your assets so they won’t go through probate.
 Talk to your lawyer about the costs of creating a trust or company.
-It’s important to note, however, that avoiding probate fees shouldn’t be your only reason for following a particular strategy.
+But it’s important to note that avoiding probate fees shouldn’t be your only reason for following a particular strategy.
 Sometimes, the cost of probate can be much lower than the cost of avoiding it.
-For example, in Alberta, one of the provinces that charge low probate fees, the most you will pay for probate is $400.
+For example, in Alberta, one of the provinces that charge low probate fees, the most you’ll pay for probate is $400.

 Once probate is granted, your will becomes a public document, available for anyone to view.
-So think twice before using your will to have the last word in that feud with your sibling, if you don’t want to air your family’s dirty laundry.
+So think twice before using your will to have the last word in that feud with your sibling.
+That is, if you don’t want to air your family’s dirty laundry.

-Probate is a complex topic and experts spend their lives learning to understand this stuff.
+Probate is a complex topic.
+Experts spend their professional lives learning to understand it and give helpful advice.
 That’s why it’s a very good idea to consult a professional both when you’re making your will and when you’re the executor for someone else’s.
 And expert advice about estate and financial planning can help you not only leave your estate in good shape, but also make the most of your retirement years.